aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 You will die alone and poorly dressed.

-Last update: Sun Sep 21 05:08:58 2025
+Last update: Mon Sep 22 05:09:57 2025

 ### Let's play! 🎮